Benny Morris: 2004 Haaretz interview

+Morris said that Israel was justified in uprooting the Palestinian 'fifth column' after the Arabs attacked the infant state, and that proportion should be employed when considering the "small war crimes" committed by Israel.
+In the interview, Morris stated that:

 There is no justification for acts of rape.
 There is no justification for acts of massacre.
 Those are war crimes.
 But in certain conditions, expulsion is not a war crime.
-I don't think that the expulsions of 1948 were war crimes.
+I don't think that the expulsions of 1948 were war crimes. [...]

-When Shavit called the 1948 Palestinian exodus "ethnic cleansing", Morris responded, "[t]here are circumstances in history that justify ethnic cleansing.
-I know that this term is completely negative in the discourse of the 21st century, but when the choice is between ethnic cleansing and genocide—the annihilation of your people—I prefer ethnic cleansing."
-Morris criticised David Ben-Gurion for not carrying out such a plan, saying: "In the end, he faltered. ...
+There are circumstances in history that justify ethnic cleansing.
+I know that this term is completely negative in the discourse of the 21st century, but when the choice is between ethnic cleansing and genocide—the annihilation of your people—I prefer ethnic cleansing.

+Morris criticised David Ben-Gurion for not fully carrying out such a plan, saying: "In the end, he faltered. ...
+If Ben-Gurion had carried out a large expulsion and cleansed the whole country ...
 If he had carried out a full expulsion—rather than a partial one—he would have stabilized the State of Israel for generations."
-He expressed sympathy for the refugees but argued that after the Palestinians and Arab states had attacked, there was no choice but to expel them: "I feel sympathy for the Palestinian people, which truly underwent a hard tragedy.
+Morris also said: "I feel sympathy for the Palestinian people, which truly underwent a hard tragedy.
 I feel sympathy for the refugees themselves.
 But if the desire to establish a Jewish state here is legitimate, there was no other choice.
 It was impossible to leave a large fifth column in the country.
-From the moment the Yishuv was attacked by the Palestinians and afterward by the Arab states, there was no choice but to expel the Palestinian population."
+From the moment the Yishuv was attacked by the Palestinians and afterward by the Arab states, there was no choice but to expel the Palestinian population.
+To uproot it in the course of war."